bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 This will give you a list of lineages that you can use.
 But how do we find the correct lineage?
 There are 3 options:

 - You look up the taxonomy (e.g. on [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy), and check if any of the taxonomic levels is available in BUSCO.
-- Let BUSCO figure out the best lineage (using the `--auto-lineage` option.
-However, this will increase run time and doesn't always work out).
+- Let BUSCO figure out the best lineage (using the `--auto-lineage` option).
 - Only use a general lineage (e.g. Bacteria or Eukaryota)

-Here, we will let BUSCO try to figure out what we are dealing with:
+While the automatic lineage selection looks tempting, it is quite computationally heavy.
+In addition, it doesn't always select the best lineage, especially in taxa which are underrepresented in the underlying database.
+Here, we will run BUSCO both on a general and a specific dataset:

 ```
+busco -m geno -c 2 -i spades_isolate/scaffolds.fasta --lineage bacteria
-busco -m geno -c 2 -i spades_isolate/scaffolds.fasta --auto-lineage-prok
+busco -m geno -c 2 -i spades_isolate/scaffolds.fasta --lineage mycoplasmatales
 ```
 > The `-m` option selects the running mode (here `geno` for genome, other options are `trans` (transcriptome) or `prot`(protein)).
-> Since we know that we are dealing with a bacterium, we can constrain the automatic lineage selection to only search for prokaryotes (`--auto-lineage-prok`).

 Have a look at the results, which are handily printed to the screen.
 For this tutorial, we will only be looking at the proportion of complete BUSCOs (C).
-If all goes well, it should have identified the genome as bacterial (the generic domain), and as belonging to the mycoplasmatales.

 <details>
 <summary>Compare the results for the bacteria dataset with the results for the mycoplasmatales.
 Why could there be such a big difference?</summary>